nischal888/fintech-landing-page/README.md

-# Simple Loan Application Landing Page
+# Minimal Loan Application Landing Page

-A simple landing page where users can easily apply for loans.
+A responsive and intuitive landing page where users can quickly apply for loans.

 ## Technologies Used